kirklandnuts/okcupid_edu_classifier/README.md

 ##  by Timothy Nguyen and Julian Marks

 We applied text mining techniques to [anonymized OKCupid Data](https://github.com/rudeboybert/JSE_OkCupid) in an attempt to predict users' education levels.
 This was done as a final project for PSTAT 131, UCSB's undergraduate Data Mining course.
-Read the full report in `Report.pdf`.
+Read the full report in `okcupid_report.pdf`.